Inayasal/Inayasal/README.md

 Dark red & gold themed mobile app for movie ticket booking.
 Full user flow from browsing showtimes to seat selection & payment.

 **🧮 BMI Calculator** — Java Swing + MySQL
-Desktop application built with NetBeans using the DAO pattern, with a connected database to store and track user BMI history.
+Desktop application built for a group project with NetBeans using the DAO pattern, with a connected database to store and track user BMI history.

 **🌲 Arcadia Code** — Gamified Python Learning Platform
 Web app (HTML, CSS, vanilla JS) built for a group project under the theme "Accessible & Adaptive Learning," featuring dynamic lessons and progress tracking.